TPedron/design_patterns/README.md

 ## 3.1 Strategy Pattern

 ### Description
 Composition over inheritance!
-Instead of classes inheriting behaviours (algorithms) from each other in a bad hierarchy, move towards extracting behaviour into components that can reused and interchanged across classes.
+Instead of classes inheriting behaviours/algorithms from each other in a bad hierarchy, move towards extracting behaviour into components that can reused and interchanged across classes.

 ### Example
 Ruby supports duck-typing so I figured I would implement a few Duck classes that inherit/override behaviors like Quack, Fly and Swim.
 All behaviors are swappable components conforming to an interface.
+Note that none of the algorithms do anything more than print something out.

 ## 3.2 Observer Pattern